 According to ASFA, an Australian couple will need to save $130,000 more for a comfortable retirement following changes to the Age Pension and increases in the cost of living; ASFA now estimates that Australians will need a super balance at retirement of $640,000 for a couple and $545,000 for a single, an increase of $130,000 and $115,000 respectively from 2014 estimates.

 Back to the question though: what is modesty and what is comfort?

-A comfortable lifestyle – is one which enables an older, healthy retiree to be involved in a broad range of leisure and recreational activities.
+A comfortable lifestyle – is one that enables an older, healthy retiree to be involved in a broad range of leisure and recreational activities.
 It allows funding for private health insurance, a reasonable car and regular holidays (domestic and occasionally international).
 Based on current figures, there is an additional $40 per week allocated to food expenditure, an extra $50 per week for household goods and services and a total of just over $300 per week for leisure activities.
-Crucially however, both of the definitions (and allocations of money) above assume that the retired couple own their own home.
+Crucially, however, both of the definitions (and allocations of money) above assume that the retired couple owns their own home.

 - One annual holiday in Australia,

 - Regularly eat out at restaurants.
 Good range and quality of food